brillout/wildcard-api/docs/intro.template.md

 A frontend developer can use any arbitrary SQL query to retrieve whatever the frontend needs.
 SQL is much (much!) more powerful than any RESTful or GraphQL API.
-Behind the curtain a RESTful/GraphQL will perform SQL queries anyways.
+Behind the curtain a RESTful/GraphQL API will perform SQL queries anyways.
 Going over a generic API is simply an indirection and a net loss in power.
 Whereas with Wildcard we preserve the full power of SQL.